 Let’s face it, we’re now spending a lot more time at home than we would ever have imagined just a couple of years back, which might well have highlighted for many, the already common challenge of brightening up those darker rooms lacking in natural light without having to go to the lengths of knocking down a wall or adding in a window.
 The good news is that you can transform a dimly lit room into a brighter, more uplifting space through the clever use of some easy design details even if it is just creating the illusion of increased natural light.
-From low-to-the-ground furniture to shimmery metallic elements, we’ve rounded up our favourite pro tips to help you let the light in.
+From low-to-the-ground furniture to shimmery metallic elements, we’ve rounded up our favourite pro tips to help brighten up a room

 1. Use Mirrors

 Mirrors are a wonderful, age-old way to amplify what natural light is able to enter a space, ideally placed close to the light source whether it be near or directly across from a window, or next to ambient table or floor lamps, which will produce a similar effect.
 You can also position mirrors strategically in hallways for the purpose of reflecting light into a dark room that leads off of it.

 2. Go With a White or Neutral Colour Scheme

 White is ultimately the best go-to solution for brightening a dark room.
 It bounces light around a space, reflecting it back onto other surfaces, helping to make a space look much larger than it is.
 If an all-white look is just a touch too boring, consider pairing it with ornamental trims on the ceilings or with an uplifting colour on one of the walls.
 Alternatively, opting for light greys if you prefer cooler tones will also give the illusion of more light.